-Jeroen Dewulf is the Director of the Institute of European Studies, and Director of the Dutch Studies Program at the University of California, Berkeley.
-He is an expert in European politics and his publications include The Pinkster King and the King of Kongo: The Forgotten History of America’s Dutch-Owned Slaves.
+Jeroen Dewulf is the Director of the Institute of European Studies at the University of California, Berkeley.
+He is an expert in European politics, and his publications include The Pinkster King and the King of Kongo: The Forgotten History of America’s Dutch-Owned Slaves.

 Photo Credit: Paul New

 Disclaimer: The views expressed in this podcast reflect the opinions of the guests and not necessarily the views of The Big Q.